 Your old stove has seen its better days, but it might be worth repairing!
 Or should you consider replacing it altogether?
 If your stove is failing to meet your needs, you need to weigh the cost of repairing versus replacing it.
 Consider the following while making your decision.

 Knowing when to replace the stove means looking inside first.
 Finding rust inside of your stove means it’s an easy decision - replace the stove.
 That rust can fall into your food.
 Even a few small rust particles will, at the very least, ruin your freshly baked cookies.
 Small amounts of rust in your food most likely will not make you sick, but larger pieces can create a choking hazard or lead to injuries.

 You might be wondering, "Can I replace a gas stove with electric?"
 Yes, you can.
 But it can still be costly.
 Switching from gas to electric requires a skilled electrician.
 They will come out and run a new electrical line.
 The gas line has to be capped at the stove location, and the electrical line could cost up to $400.
 Make sure to contact your local electrician for a quote.

 Is the stove's repair bill going to be worth more than the stove itself?
 If so, consider replacing it.
 A stove that is always breaking down certainly is worth replacing.
 Repairing parts adds up fast and could cost you more than a new stove itself.
 Plus, having to make frequent appointments with the repairman really infringes on your time.

 As for how much does it cost to fix a stove, an average estimate hovers around $220, but big repairs could run the bill up to about $1,000.
-Gas ovens are more expensive to fix, and in-wall ovens run higher than freestanding units.
+In-wall ovens run higher than freestanding units.
 You also have to consider the distance the repairman will be traveling just to fix the stove.